graykode/toeicbert/README.md

 ```
 =============================
-Question : Business experts predict that the upward trend in consumer spending is _ to continue until the end of this year.
+Question : Business experts predict that the upward trend is _ to continue until the end of next year.

 Real Answer : likely